warp-ds/tech-docs/docs/migration/developers/index.md

 ### Icons

-Warp does not currently support icons.
-Until Warp icons being available, continue import the icons from Fabric.
+Warp now supports icons, and it is no longer necessary to continue importing the icons from Fabric.
+See further information and icons usage on our [icons page](https://warp-ds.github.io/tech-docs/components/icons/).

 ### Colours